A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

 - Test for big impact first,

-Use each test as an opportunity to drive behavioural insights.
+Use each test as an opportunity to draw behavioural insights.

-Just testing random things will lead you nowhere.
+A/B testing random things will lead you nowhere.
 Create a test hypothesis.
 Start collecting and managing your insights.
-This is the only way to make the customer understanding compound over time.
-Get ideas for hypothesis from looking at your data and user behaviour.
+This is the only way to get customer understanding compound over time.
+Get ideas for hypotheses from looking at your data and user behaviour.

 The more variations you run, the higher the risk of a false positive.
-How to avoid this?
+How do you avoid this?
 Be sure to use the calculator!

-Impatience – it’s dangerous to peek at the results
+11. Impatience – it’s Dangerous to Peek at the Results

 We all look at the results before the tests are finished.
 It makes sense to do it: to check if everything is working ok and to detect major errors.
 But be extra careful when doing it.
-Don’t draw early conclusions and certainly don’t discuss the results with stakeholders.
-Wait until you have 1000 visitors on each variation and 25 conversions, and the statistical significance is 95 or better.
+Don’t draw early conclusions and certainly don’t discuss the results with stakeholders as this is one of the most common A/B testing mistakes we see.
+Wait until you have a 1000 visitors on each variation and 25 conversions, and the statistical significance is 95 or better.

 - Prioritize sources.
 Use the 80/20 rule to focus on the sources that matter the most.